rankutah/blog/sites/rank-utah/posts/free-google-business-profile-review-utah.md

 Your Google Business Profile (GBP) is one of your most powerful tools for finding local customers in Utah.
 But with a few simple adjustments, you could be getting even more calls and new business.
 This free, no-obligation review is a simple 30-minute video chat where we'll work together to optimize your profile.

-If you are in a rush and ready to go you can quickly [schedule here](https://calendly.com/rankutah/30min).
+If you are in a rush and ready to go you can [schedule here](https://calendly.com/rankutah/30min).

 ## What You'll Get in Your Free Google Business Profile Review